matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 until it has successfully decrypted a message using that session.

 Messages with type 1 can only be decrypted with an existing session.
-If there is no matching session, the client should show this as an invalid message.
+If there is no matching session, the client must treat this as an invalid message.

 The plaintext payload is of the form: